Latest Show

 HD logoWe've been asked if the BT Vision service will work with a high definition TV.
 The answer is yes... sort of.

 The BT Vision box is "HD ready", so will support connection to an HD TV.
-The box has a male HDMI socket for connection to an HD TV.
+The box has an HDMI socket for connection to an HD TV.

-Freeview is set to start broadcasting HD programming from December 2009, but Freeview HD will use DVB-T2 technology, which is not included in the BT Vision V+ box.
+Freeview started broadcasting HD programming in December 2009, but Freeview HD uses DVB-T2 technology, which is not included in the BT Vision V+ box.
 This means the current box won't be able to show the new Freeview HD content.
-There are rumours of a second generation V+ box coming to BT Vision, but we can't confirm this.
+There are rumours of a third generation V+ box coming to BT Vision, but we can't confirm this.

 If you're looking for high-definition cables and adapters, such as HDMI leads, or HDMI to DVI cables, we recommend either TV Cables or Maplin Electronics